virus-rpi/v-dashboards/README.md

 - The test success rate of the go2v transpiler (scapes data from github)
 - The progress to v0.1 of the ui library (scapes data from github)

+If you want another aspect tracked just create an issue that tells me what to track and how i could track that (or just create a PR adding it yourself if you dont wanna wait :p)

 ## Usage
 Put a github token in a `.env` file
 ```